cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

   POST /v3/namespaces/<namespace>/apps/<app-id>/<program-type>/<program-id>/metadata/properties

-with the metadata properties, as a JSON string map of string-string pairs, passed in the request body::
+with the metadata properties as a JSON string map of string-string pairs, passed in the request body::

   {